ribtoks/code-jamming/_posts/2018-03-01-migrate-wordpress-to-jekyll.md

 ## Step 6.
 Prettifying URLs

-In case you rely on url style "http://myblog.com/mypost.html" and it looks a little bit ugly for you, I have good news.
-It looks ugly for me as well.
-I would prefer "http://myblog.com/mypost" much more.
-And if you cannot do that in Jekyll's `_config.yml` for any reason, it can be easily achieved using URL Rewrite in Apache with the following rules added to your `.htaccess`
+In case you rely on url style "http://myblog.com/mypost.html" and it looks a little bit ugly for you, I have good news. _It looks ugly for me as well_.
+I would prefer "http://myblog.com/mypost" much more without that nasty ".html" in the end.
+And if you cannot do that in Jekyll's `_config.yml` for any reason, it can be easily achieved using URL Rewrite in Apache with the following rules added to your website's root `.htaccess` file:

 ```
 RewriteEngine On